rdelabahan/Yummy_Simple/README.md

 ## IMPORTANT PLEASE READ!!!

 - This project have dependencies.
-Please download the packages in the requirements.txt!!!
+Please download the packages in the requirements.txt to be able to run this project!!!

 ```
 pip install -r requirements.txt